 The Rowan County Animal Shelter encourages any person missing an animal to visit the shelter at least once every other day to do a walk-through.
 Take a picture of your animal with you on your visit so that the staff has a picture to go along with your written description.
-If possible, make and distribute a flyer with a picture of your animal on it to local veterinarian offices, stores, etc. Run an ad in your local paper and watch the Lost & Found section to see if anyone reports finding your animal.
+If possible, make and distribute a flyer with a picture of your animal on it to local veterinarian offices, stores, etc. Run an ad in your local paper and watch the Lost and Found section to see if anyone reports finding your animal.

 Don’t limit your search just to the vicinity around your home.
 Male dogs can smell a female dog in-heat from 5 miles away.
 Alternately, a malicious-acting person could have dropped your animal off in a completely different area from your home.

 Lost & Found Tags